marcduiker/azure-functions-university/lessons/http.md

 2. The `req` parameter type can also be changed.
 Try changing it from  `HttpRequest` to `HttpRequestMessage`.
 This requires a using of `System.Net.Http`.

     > 🔎 __Observation__ - You'll notice that this change breaks the code inside the function.
 This is because the `HttpRequestMessage` type has different properties and methods than the `HttpRequest` type.
 3. Remove the content of the function method (but keep the method definition).
 We'll be writing a new implementation.
+4. Remove the `async Task` part of the method definition since the method is not asynchronous anymore.
+The method should look like this now:

+    ```csharp
+    public static IActionResult Run(...)
+    ```

-4. To get the name from the query string you can do the following:
+5. To get the name from the query string you can do the following:

     ```csharp
     var collection = req.RequestUri.ParseQueryString();